University of Calcutta: Libraries

 The central library at the Asutosh Siksha Prangan was started around the 1870s.
 Apart from 39 departmental libraries, it has a central library, two campus libraries, and two libraries at the advanced centers spread across the seven campuses.
-Students of affiliated colleges can also access the central library.
+Students at affiliated colleges can also access the central library.
 The university library has over one million books and more than 200,000 bound journals, proceedings, manuscripts, patents and other valuable collections.

+The University launched a modern Institutional Repository is a digital platform that makes the university's research freely available online, aligning with the open access movement in academia.
+Launched in April 2020, enhancing global access to its research.
+It seems likely that this benefits the global scholarly community by providing free access to previously paywalled content.
+Research suggests increased visibility, citations, and collaboration opportunities for researchers worldwide.

 Publishing

 The university has its own publishing house called University Press and Publications along with a book depot, which was established in the 20th century.
 It publishes textbooks, treatises, journals and confidential papers for all the examinations conducted by the university.
 It also publishes the journal The Calcutta Review, which is one of the oldest Asian university journals.
 The Calcutta Review was established by Sir John Kaye in May 1844.
 It has been issued biannually since 1913.

+They also have an associated journal with Sage Publishing, Arthaniti: Journal of Economic Theory and Practice.

 Rankings

 Internationally, the University of Calcutta was ranked 801–1000 in the QS World University Rankings of 2023 and 181 in Asia.
 It was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2023, 401–500 in Asia in 2022 and in the same band among emerging economies.
 It was ranked 901–1000 in the Academic Ranking of World Universities of 2022.

-In India, the University of Calcutta was ranked 11th overall by the National Institutional Ranking Framework (NIRF) in 2021 and 4th among universities.
+In India, the University of Calcutta was ranked 26th overall by the National Institutional Ranking Framework (NIRF) in 2024 and 18th among universities.